-Constant Current Regulator & LED Driver
+Adjustable Constant Current Regulator & LED Driver

-45 V, 30 mA ± 15%, 460 mW Package
+45 V, 60 - 100 mA ± 15%, 2.7 W Package

-The linear constant current regulator (CCR) is a simple, economical and robust device designed to provide a cost-effective solution for regulating current in LEDs (similar to Constant Current Diode, CCD).
+The adjustable constant current regulator (CCR) is a simple, economical and robust device designed to provide a cost effective solution for regulating current in LEDs (similar to Constant Current Diode, CCD).
 The CCR is based on Self-Biased Transistor (SBT) technology and regulates current over a wide voltage range.
 It is designed with a negative temperature coefficient to protect LEDs from thermal runaway at extreme voltages and currents.

-The CCR turns on immediately and is at 25% of regulation with only 0.5 V Vak.
+The CCR turns on immediately and is at 20% of regulation with only 0.5 V Vak.
+The $R{adj}$ pin allows $I{reg(SS)}$ to be adjusted to higher currents by attaching a resistor between $R{adj}$ (Pin 3) and the Cathode (Pin 4).
+The $R{adj}$ pin can also be left open (No Connect) if no adjustment is required.
 It requires no external components allowing it to be designed as a high or low-side regulator.
 The high anode-cathode voltage rating withstands surges common in Automotive, Industrial and Commercial Signage applications.
-The CCR comes in thermally robust packages and is qualified to AEC-Q101 standard, and UL94-V0 certified.
+This device is available in a thermally robust package and is qualified to stringent AEC-Q101 standard, which is lead-free RoHS compliant and uses halogen-free molding compound, and UL94-V0 certified.